saadmdsabah/Skin-Cancer-Detection/README.md

 ## Run the application
 ●	Run pip install requirements.txt in the terminal

-●	Run the Python files(85% acc.ipynb) in the Kaggle notebook(recommended) given in MainWebsite folder to get h5 file and add it to the MainWebsite folder
+●	Run the Python files(85% acc.ipynb) in the Kaggle notebook(recommended) to get h5 file and add it to the MainWebsite folder

 ●	Run train.py